bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 The family for type variable `T` contains all types that can be generalised to `Int`.
-Type variables generally have names consisting of a single upper-case letter, what distinguishes them from concrete types that cannot have such names.
+Type variables generally have names consisting of a single upper-case letter (that might be followed by a single digit), what distinguishes them from concrete types that cannot have such names.

 		fn plus [+] :: T a -> T b -> T = (`+ ?a ?b)

-The `plus` function is in effect declared for all types that are a members of the type family `T`.
+The `plus` function is in effect declared for all types that are members of the type family `T`.
 Most notable this also results in a value of type `T` without having to specify any particular type or requiring value _factories_.